zordius/lightncandy/README.md

 * Prevent to use {{#with}} .
 I think {{path.to.val}} is more readable then {{#with path.to}}{{val}}{{/with}}, when using {{#with}} you will confusing on scope changing. {{#with}} only save you very little time when you access many variables under same path, but cost you a lot time when you need to understand then maintain a template.
 * use {{{val}}} when you do not require urlencode.
 It is better performance, too.
+* Prevent to use custom helper if you want to reuse your template in different language.
+Or, you may need to implement different versions of helper in different languages.

 Detail Feature list
 -------------------